co-founder, ex-cto, ex-programmer, current ceo, self-described heterobasic, eternal overthinker

 Tinybird - The Final Form(?)

 Co-founded a real-time data analytics company.
 Raised ~$70M from American and European investors.
 Built a product that processes data at absurd speeds.
+Became CEO in 2025 because apparently co-founding and raising $70M wasn't stressful enough.
 Still writes blog posts about how he's "not really an entrepreneur" and just "ended up here."
-Sir, you founded THREE companies. ~$70M raised still in denial
+Sir, you are the chief executive officer of the company you founded. ~$70M raised now CEO deeper denial

 2025-present